-The data analysis of motor vehicle contacts to the census data relevant to the number of "households" in Austin Marble-Falls, who indicated, in the 2010 census, that they had access to vehicles, produced interesting findings.
-Specifically, the percentage of Whites, Asians and American Indians that came in contact with the police was lower than the percentage of White, Asian and American Indian households in Austin Marble-Falls that claimed, in the 2010 census, to have access to vehicles.
+The data analysis of motor vehicle contacts to the census data relevant to the number of "households" in Bastrop who indicated, in the 2020 census, that they had access to vehicles, produced interesting findings.
+Specifically, the percentage of Whites, Asians, and American Indians that came in contact with the police was lower than the percentage of White, Asian and American Indian households in Bastrop that claimed, in the 2020 census, to have access to vehicles.
 The opposite was true of Blacks and Hispanics.
-That is, a higher percentage of Blacks and Hispanics came in contact with the police than the percentage of Black and Hispanic households in Austin Marble-Falls that claimed, in the 2010 census, to have access to vehicles.
-It should be noted that the percentage difference among Black contacts with households is of 3 percent; thus, deemed by some as being statistically insignificant.
+That is, a higher percentage of Blacks and Hispanics came in contact with the police than the percentage of Black and Hispanic households in Bastrop that claimed, in the 2020 census, to have access to the percentage of Black and Hispanics came in contact with the police than the percentage of Black and Hispanic households in Bastrop that claimed, in the 2020 census, to have access to vehicles.